 Free Outdoors: Britain’s Greatest Budget Asset

 Britain’s network of public footpaths, rights of way, and open-access land gives walkers free legal access to farmland, moorland, coastline, and mountain terrain that would be strictly private in most other countries.
 The national parks — Peak District, Lake District, Snowdonia, Cairngorms, Yorkshire Dales, Dartmoor, Exmoor, Brecon Beacons, and more — are free to enter and contain some of the finest walking in Europe.
 The South West Coast Path (630 miles from Minehead to Poole), the Pennine Way (268 miles from Edale to Kirk Yetholm), the Hadrian’s Wall Path, and the Pembrokeshire Coast Path are all national trails accessible on a shoestring.
-Scotland’s right to roam (enshrined in the Land Reform Act 2003) allows responsible access to virtually all land in Scotland, making wild camping, hill walking, and cycling on private land entirely legal — one of the most progressive outdoor access regimes in the world.
+Scotland’s right to roam (enshrined in the Land Reform Act 2003) allows responsible access to virtually all land in Scotland, making wild camping, hill walking, and cycling on private land entirely legal — one of the most far-reaching outdoor access regimes in the world.

 .jpg?width=1200)